pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/expiring-certificates-usage"

 ### export-installation
-Exports an existing Ops Manager to a file.
+Exports an existing Tanzu Operations Manager to a file.

 This is the first part of the backup/restore and upgrade lifecycle processes.
-This task is used on a fully installed and healthy Ops Manager to export settings to an upgraded version of Ops Manager.
+This task is used on a fully installed and healthy Tanzu Operations Manager to export settings to an upgraded version of Tanzu Operations Manager.

 To use with non-versioned blobstore, you can override `INSTALLATION_FILE` param to include `$timestamp`, then the generated installation file will include a sortable